This Is My Family

 This Is My Family is a musical by Tim Firth.

-Productions
+Production history

+World premiere: Sheffield (2013)

 The musical made its world premiere at the Crucible Studio, Sheffield running from 19 June to 20 July 2013 directed by Daniel Evans.
 The production won the 2013 UK Theatre Award for Best Musical.

+Sheffield revival / UK tour (2014)

 The production returned to Sheffield at the Lyceum Theatre (opening the theatre after a £2million refurbishment) from 9 to 18 October 2014 before touring to Royal & Derngate, Northampton (21 to 25 October), Belgrade Theatre, Coventry (28 October to 1 November), Liverpool Playhouse (4 to 8 November) and New Wolsey Theatre, Ipswich (11 to 15 November).

+Chichester (2019)

 The musical was revived again at the Minerva Theatre, Chichester from 20 April to 15 June 2019.
+The production was once again directed by Daniel Evans.
+It starred James Nesbitt, Sheila Hancock and Clare Burt.